 Income tax withholding.
-Ask employees whose withholding allowances will be different in 2004 to fill out a new Form W-4.
+Ask employees whose withholding allowances will be different in 2009 to fill out a new Form W-4 or Formulario W-4(SP).
+The 2009 revision of Form W-4 will be available on the IRS website by mid-December.

 Earned income credit.
-Request each eligible employee who wants to receive advance payments of the earned income credit during the year 2004 to fill out a Form W-5.
-A new Form W-5 must be filled out each year before any payments are made.
+Ask each eligible employee who wants to receive advance payments of the earned income credit during the year 2009 to fill out a Form W-5 or Formulario W-5(SP).
+A new Form W-5 or Formulario W-5(SP) must be filled out each year before any payments are made.
+The 2009 revision of Form W-5 will be available on the IRS website by mid-December.

 Social security, Medicare, and withheld income tax.
-File Form 941 for the third quarter of 2003.
+File Form 941 for the third quarter of 2008.
 This due date applies only if you deposited the tax for the quarter in full and on time.